opencobra/memote/docs/getting_started.rst

 an update to the continuous model report shown at the project's gh-pages branch by saving the changes with the following command:

+**This functionality is coming soon, for now please utilize the steps outlined for advanced users**
 .. code-block:: console

     $ memote save